Situation Awareness for Everyone (SAFE) is a collaborative programme developed by the Royal College of Paediatrics and Child Health, UK.

 The time between these sessions will be designated as action periods, during which your team will use QI methodology to test improvement ideas in your hospital.

-The SAFE collaborative will commence with one full-day learning session in November 2019, followed by five half-day learning sessions from November 2019 to April 2020; these will be based in Dublin.
+The SAFE collaborative starts with one full-day learning session, followed by five half-day learning sessions.

 Each project team member will be expected to attend all of the learning sessions.